Home > Knowing your HIPAA compliant account

-This feature is only available on annual Plus and Premier Plans and it requires that our client signs a Business Associate Agreement (BAA) with SnapEngage.
+This feature is available on all SnapEngage plans.
+It requires that our client signs a Business Associate Agreement (BAA) with SnapEngage.
 HIPAA compliance is not available during the free trial.
-If you wish to review a copy of our BAA template please send us an email to firstname.lastname@example.org or start a chat with us here.
+If you wish to review a copy of our BAA template please send us an email to email@example.com or start a chat with us here.

 We have taken many steps to ensure that our policies and procedures for data handling are in compliance with the statutes that HIPAA has put around PHI.
 A HIPAA account has, by default, some of the “Extra security” options (under the Options tab) enabled.
 Those options cannot be disabled for a HIPAA account and that is what the “Disabled for HIPAA compliance” message indicates.

 1.Enforce encryption (SSL) to view support request

 With this option selected, one can open and view cases in the Logs tab only by using https rather than http.
 That means that any data you exchange with your clients / web-visitors through chat, gets encrypted and in the unlikely occasion that someone else, apart from you, would try to view the transcript they would only see strings of random-looking characters.

 With this option selected, one can only access the transcripts under your “Logs” after they log in as an administrator.

 3. Access Rules (Available on Enterprise plans)

 To help ensure that your account is as secure as possible, we have released some new restrictive access settings, which can be set by the main account owner under My Account -> Security -> Access Rules:

 For your HIPAA compliant account, you need to make use of 3 of the above settings in order to ensure you are compliant: